Refefer/basic_stats/README.md

     -F Delimiter: Delimiter to use.
 Default is whitespace.
 This can also take regular expressions -v field=COLUMN: Which column to look for the numbers.
 Default is the last column.
     -v scalar=SCALAR: How much to scale each number before calculations.
 Useful for representation.
+    -v buckets=SCALAR: How many buckets to show in the histogram.
+    -v nines=SCALAR: How many nines to show.

 Usage
 ----